ReedHMartin/Pettit/README.md

 > * [Handlebars](https://handlebarsjs.com/)

 ### Database
-We used MySQL and the Sequelize ORM for the database.
+We used MySQL and the Sequelize ORM fur the database.
 > * [MySQL](https://www.mysql.com/)
 > * [Sequelize](https://sequelize.org/)